What is Android Enterprise?

 Android Enterprise became mandatory with 6.0, Marshmallow.
 Although 5.0 should support Android Enterprise (work profile, at least), there’s a good chance this will not be the case and for that reason is arguably not worth including in migration plans due to foregoing features and the additional testing required to validate compatibility.
 Any devices running a version of Android under 5.0 are not natively supported and should not be considered for migration.

-Deploying a hybrid environment incorrectly could result in all Android Enterprise-capable devices being targeted by the relevant profiles/configurations and lead to a mass work profile roll-out.
+Deploying a hybrid environment incorrectly may (depending on the EMM) result in all Android Enterprise-capable devices being targeted by the relevant profiles/configurations and lead to a mass work profile roll-out.
 Though this can be postponed by the user, it is likely to be highly disruptive.

-Always ensure in a hybrid scenario Android Enterprise is configured below the top-level in a hierarchical EMM, or to a dedicated group/label for others where it cannot impact more devices than explicitly required until such time legacy devices are retired from the platform.
+Always ensure in a hybrid scenario Android Enterprise is configured below the top-level in a hierarchical EMM, or to a dedicated group/label for others where it cannot impact more devices than explicitly required until such time legacy devices are retired from the platform, unless your EMM vendor explicitly states there is no concern.
 Active Directory groups may also offer an excellent, simple way of managing this.

 - Device passcode management: 5.0